-Radon Gas Testing – Birmingham Homes and Commercial Properties
+Radon Inspection and Gas Testing – Birmingham Homes and Commercial Properties

 Where Does Radon Gas Come From?

 There are concentrations of uranium naturally present in the soil, rocks, and water.
 Radon gets into the air you breathe through off-gassing from these sources.
 Cracks, holes, and expansion joints in a buildings foundation can allow radon gas into the interior spaces.
 Today’s modern construction saves us energy by reducing draft, but it can also lead to gas build-up.
 We cannot see, smell, or taste radon, so the only way to be sure it is not a problem is to test for it.
 The US Surgeon General considers radon to be the second leading cause of lung cancer, right behind smoking.

 Does A Positive Test Mean I Shouldn’t Buy?

 Not necessarily.
 Ultimately the choice is yours, and there are technologies to reduce radon levels within a home.
 Typically, a reading above 2 pCi/L can be reduced to below that number with a properly installed system.We can perform the testing for you.
 You have to decide what to do with the results.

 Should I Install Radon Mitigation in a New Construction?

 Ideally, yes.
 There are quite a few advantages to installing a passive system during the construction process.
 You can build the most efficient systems if you install during the construction process.
 You also get the aesthetic benefit of easily hiding plumbing and fan units before construction is complete.